feedback-to-code/SWE-bench/README.md

 on scorelab

-conda env create file=environement.yml have this repo and cwa-server cloned in your home dir on scorelab side-by-side on cwa server run `gh repo set-default` and set our fork as default.
+have this repo and cwa-server cloned in your home dir on scorelab side-by-side in this repo: `conda env create file=environement.yml` and activate the env.

-if not present create tmp/all.csv -> run merge_golden_predictions.py

-run python3 create_patchfiles.py <pr_number>
+on cwa server repo run `gh repo set-default` and set our fork as default.

+in this repo go to `evaluation` dir. dvc pull the data

+run `python3 create_patchfiles.py`

 -----------------------
 Please refer our [website](http://swe-bench.github.io) for the public leaderboard and the [change log](https://github.com/princeton-nlp/SWE-bench/blob/master/CHANGELOG.md) for information on the latest updates to the SWE-bench benchmark.